cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 ## Prerequisites

-It's expected that you have gone through the [first Docker tutorial](http://cloudandbigdatalab.github.io/docs/Chameleon%20Cloud%20Tutorial%20-%20Docker%20Fundamentals.pdf) or are already familiar with its content.
+It's expected that you have gone through [Docker Tutorial 1](http://cloudandbigdatalab.github.io/docs/Chameleon%20Cloud%20Tutorial%20-%20Docker%20Fundamentals.pdf) or are already familiar with its content.
 No more prior knowledge is required past the first tutorial.
 This tutorial uses a Chameleon baremetal machine running CentOS 7.

 ## Steps Outline